 For sailors on SSF supported overseas regattas/training commitment during the ranking regatta, points will be awarded accordingly to them based on their current ranking.
 For example, if the sailor’s ranking is 2nd just before his overseas trip, he would be awarded 2 points (Low Ranking Points) or 29 points (High Ranking Points based on 30 entries) in the regatta that he missed.

 If the partnership of a double-handed boat splits up, the helm will carry the ranking points and the crew will follow that of the new helm.
 This does not imply that the crew is less important than the helm but it is computed in this manner solely for ease of implementation.

 After each regatta, the sailor ranking will be computed based on the last four ranking regattas’ results with the best three regattas’ results to count.
 This method will provide us with a moving average which better reflects the sailor’s current performances.

-The Ranking System will be reviewed every six months (i.e., end of Jun and Dec), and adjustments will be made, if necessary.
+The Ranking System will be reviewed every six months (i.e., end of June and December), and adjustments will be made where necessary.